AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user views a combination chart, the chart displays one value set twice instead of comparing two value sets.
 The correct value sets can be found in the report details.

+**Tooltips added for dimmed hour cells in timesheets**

+*Timesheets*

+We have added tooltips to explain the reason why an hour cell might be dimmed in a timesheet.
+For example, some of the reasons could be because the timesheet is closed, or because the project is completed.

 **Deactivated users available when selecting timesheet approver**

 *Timesheets*